History of aviation: Age of steam

 Drawing directly from Cayley's work, Henson's 1842 design for an aerial steam carriage broke new ground.
 Although only a design, it was the first in history for a propeller-driven fixed-wing aircraft.

 1866 saw the founding of the Aeronautical Society of Great Britain and two years later the world's first aeronautical exhibition was held at the Crystal Palace, London, where John Stringfellow was awarded a £100 prize for the steam engine with the best power-to-weight ratio.
 In 1848, Stringfellow achieved the first powered flight using an unmanned 10 ft wingspan steam-powered monoplane built in a disused lace factory in Chard, Somerset.
 Employing two contra-rotating propellers on the first attempt, made indoors, the machine flew ten feet before becoming destabilised, damaging the craft.
 The second attempt was more successful, the machine leaving a guidewire to fly freely, achieving thirty yards of straight and level powered flight.
 Francis Herbert Wenham presented the first paper to the newly formed Aeronautical Society (later the Royal Aeronautical Society), On Aerial Locomotion.
 He advanced Cayley's work on cambered wings, making important findings.
 To test his ideas, from 1858 he had constructed several gliders, both manned and unmanned, and with up to five stacked wings.
 He realised that long, thin wings are better than bat-like ones because they have more leading edge for their area.
 Today this relationship is known as the aspect ratio of a wing.

 The latter part of the 19th century became a period of intense study, characterized by the "gentleman scientists" who represented most research efforts until the 20th century.
 Among them was the British scientist-philosopher and inventor Matthew Piers Watt Boulton, who studied lateral flight control and was the first to patent an aileron control system in 1868.

 In 1871, Wenham made the first wind tunnel using a fan, driven by a steam engine, to propel air down a 12 ft tube to the model.

 Meanwhile, the British advances had galvanised French researchers.
 In 1857, Félix du Temple proposed a monoplane with a tailplane and retractable undercarriage.
 Developing his ideas with a model powered first by clockwork and later by steam, he eventually achieved a short hop with a full-size manned craft in 1874.
 It achieved lift-off under its own power after launching from a ramp, glided for a short time and returned safely to the ground, making it the first successful powered glide in history.

 In 1865, Louis Pierre Mouillard published an influential book The Empire Of The Air (l'Empire de l'Air).

 In 1856, Frenchman Jean-Marie Le Bris made the first flight higher than his point of departure, by having his glider "L'Albatros artificiel pulled by a horse on a beach.
-He reportedly achieved a height of 100 meters, over a distance of 200 meters.
+He reportedly achieved a height of 100 metres, over a distance of 200 metres.